Wintonbury Early Childhood Magnet School

 Bloomfield, CT 06002

 Wintonbury Early Childhood Magnet School opened in the fall of 2009.
-We have twelve preschool and six kindergarten classrooms.
+We have fifteen preschool and three kindergarten classrooms.
 The preschool day is from 8:50—2:30 and kindergarten from 8:50 – 3:30.

 Before and after school care is available for a fee.